PaceCCS/geodash/README.md

 OLGA .key file (NETWORKCOMPONENT / PIPE / SOURCE / CONNECTION keywords)
 ```

-This replaces the manual step of entering pipe geometry into OLGA from survey data.
-A pipe block in geodash with a `route` shapefile can generate the full `PIPE LENGTH=...
-ELEVATION=...` sequence automatically.
+If a Pipe block has a `route` property pointing to a `.shp` file, the exporter reads the KP geometry and emits one OLGA `PIPE` statement per segment.
+Without a route, it falls back to block-level `length`/`elevation` properties with a warning.

-**OLGA → Geodash (import):**
+**OLGA → Geodash (import):** `POST /api/operations/olga/import`
 ```
 OLGA .key file
-    ↓ parse network topology, pipe segments, boundary conditions Geodash network (branches, blocks, nodes)
+    ↓ parse network topology, pipe segments, boundary conditions Geodash TOML files (config.toml + branch-N.toml per FlowPath) ↓ optionally, if root_location provided:
+PolyLineZ shapefile (geometry laid out eastward from root, elevation from PIPE segments)
 ```

 Geographic position is not recoverable from OLGA input alone; import gives topology and hydraulic properties.
-If a matching shapefile route exists it can be associated separately.
+With `root_location`, a geometrically simple (eastward-laid) PolyLineZ shapefile is generated from the PIPE segment data so KP-indexed tools can operate immediately.

-**OLGA output visualisation:**
+**OLGA output visualisation:** *(Planned)*
 ```
 OLGA .tpl / .ppl output (binary trend and profile files)
     ↓ Python preprocessing (pyfas) → CSV / Zarr